Guide - The Best of Park City

 Egyptian Theatre

-The Egyptian Theatre has anchored Main Street since 1926, hosting films, live performances, and community events.
-This historic venue serves as a Sundance Film Festival screening location each January and maintains year-round programming worth checking.
+The Egyptian Theatre has anchored Main Street since 1926.
+The 266 seat venue hosts everything from films, live performances, and community events.
+Its event calendar maintains year-round programming and is definitely worth checking.

 Additional non-skiing winter experiences include dog sledding, sleigh rides, ice skating, and shopping along historic Main Street.